GiovanniGaddi/Project5_DistributedLearning/RUN_GUIDE.md

 ## Step 2: Configuration file

-Before running the script, you can have a look at configuration YAML file (`config/Distributed_Lenet.yaml`).
+Before running the script, you can have a look at configuration YAML file (`e.g., config/distributed_Lenet.yaml`).
 This file contains the settings for your model and experiment.

 ## Step 3: Running the script